seahorn/seahorn/README.md

 <a href="http://seahorn.github.io/">SeaHorn</a> is an automated analysis framework for LLVM-based languages.
 This version supports LLVM 5.0.

+_Note: this branch is deprecated.
+LLVM-5 support was merged into the master branch of seahorn._

 # License #

 <a href="http://seahorn.github.io/">SeaHorn</a> is distributed under a modified BSD license.
 See [license.txt](license.txt) for details.